Broken Axle Set Equals Disaster

 National Transportation Safety Board releases most likely cause of derailment!

-There was only one buffer car between the crew of the oil tank cars when the engine collided with grain car #45 at 42 MPH.
+There was only one buffer car between the crew of the oil tank cars when the engine collided with grain car.
+This, in turn, helped cause the additional derailment of 20 oil tankers, 18 of which ruptured and caused 476,000 gallons of crude to spill and ignite..

-Fortunately, all crews made it out alive and the NTSB is considering requiring additional buffers cars to protect crews hauling hazardous materials as well as strong reinforced steel on tank cars including more insulation to keep them from “cooking off” in the case of an accident.
+Fortunately, all of the crews made it out alive and the NTSB is considering requiring additional buffer cars to protect crews hauling hazardous materials.

 Let us know what you do to protect the crews.
 We would love to hear your thoughts!